Bran: Rice bran

 Rice bran is a byproduct of the rice-milling process (the conversion of brown rice to white rice), and it contains various antioxidants.
 A major rice bran fraction contains 12%–13% oil and highly unsaponifiable components (4.3%).
 This fraction contains tocotrienols (a form of vitamin E), gamma-oryzanol, and beta-sitosterol; all these constituents may contribute to the lowering of the plasma levels of the various parameters of the lipid profile.
 Rice bran also contains a high level of dietary fiber (beta-glucan, pectin, and gum).
 It also contains ferulic acid, which is also a component of the structure of nonlignified cell walls.
-Some research suggests, though, inorganic arsenic is present at some level in rice bran.
+Some research suggests, however, that inorganic arsenic is present at some level in rice bran.
 One study found the levels to be 20% higher than in contaminated drinking water.